Scala-Dev/exp-js-sdk/README.md

 **`content.getChildren()`**

-Resolves to an array of the content items children.
+Resolves to an array of content items children with property total.

 ## Resources